 Now press F8 key one more time, the yellow line will go to Do Until Loop.

 Now to understand the loop place a cursor on the variable “x” and see the value of variable “x”.

 So, x=0.
-Since the highlighted line is the first line in the loop so the value of “x” is zero, so press F8 key once again and see the value of “x”.
-Before that exit the code running and assign the value to “x” as 1.
+Since the highlighted line is the first line in the loop so the value of “x” is zero, so press the F8 key once again and see the value of “x”.
+Before that exit, the code running and assign the value to “x” as 1.

 Now again start the running of a loop by pressing the F8 key.
 See the value of “x”.

 Now the value of “x” is showing as 1.
 To have incremental value to the variable “x” we need to reassign the value of variable “x” as x = x + 1 inside the loop.

 Now press F8 key one more time and we should get the value of 1 in cell A1.

 Now press the F8 key once again and see what the value of “x” is.

 The value of variable “x” is 2 now.
 So our condition says to run the loop until the condition becomes TRUE, so our loop keeps running until the value of “x” becomes 11.

 Press F8 one more time it will jump back to the “Do Until” loop line.